-Modern employers are looking for candidates with more than just a college degree.
+In this day and age, employers are looking for individuals with more than just a college degree.
 They are looking for someone with practical work experience, which, for many undergraduate and graduate students, comes from participating in an internship.
-Internships give students not only the opportunity to gain “real-world” work experience, but also the ability to explore various fields and industries, cultivate new skills, build a professional network and explore personal strengths and weaknesses.
+Internships not onlyprovide students the opportunity to gain “real-world” work experience, but also the ability to explore various fields and industries, cultivate new skills, build a professional network, and explore personal strengths and weaknesses.

 Considerations for Students with Disabilities and Internships

 - Placement assistance – many students with disabilities find it beneficial to participate in workshops or programs that assist with internship planning and placement.
-Some students may even require individualized assistance, sometimes provided by an outside agency, to secure an internship.
-Transitions works with local businesses to find mutually beneficial placements for each student.
+Yet some students may require individualized assistance (sometimes requiring a referral to an outside agency) to successfully secure an internship.

-- Accommodation requests – if a student knows he or she will need certain accommodations at the internship site, it is up to them to disclose these needs.
+- Accommodation requests – if a student knows he or she will need certain accommodations at the internship site, it is up to the student to disclose these needs.
 It can be beneficial for the student to make the accommodation request(s) before the internship begins.
-It may be important for the student to have clarification about whom they should ask about accommodation requests.
-Transitions self-advocacy classes teach students how to communicate these needs themselves, but Transitions also liaises between the student and their work site to make sure that nothing has fallen through the cracks.
-Accommodations can be anything that is added to the work environment to better support the employee and help them work to their greatest potential.
-Examples might include a tape recorder for meetings, extra time for assignments, written instructions, duty checklists and more.
+It may be important for the student to have clarification regarding whom accommodation requests should be made.

 Internships for college students with disabilities can be essential for shaping career paths and gaining work experience.
-It is critical for these students to have adequate preparation and access to individualized supports and resources to achieve success in their dream career.
+Thus, it is critical for these students to have adequate preparation and access to individualized supports and resources.